-2018 GOALS AND PERFORMANCE TARGETS
+2019 GOALS AND PERFORMANCE TARGETS

-- Our goals for 2018 primarily focus around expanding on the successes we have had in 2017.
-As always, our ultimate goal is to provide our clients with superior professional and efficient legal representation. - In 2017 the Public Defender's Office was afforded the opportunity to send a number of Assistant Public Defenders to various training programs.
+- Our goals for 2019 primarily focus around expanding on the successes we have had in 2018.
+As always, our ultimate goal is to provide our clients with superior professional and efficient legal representation. - In 2018 the Public Defender's Office was afforded the opportunity to send a number of Assistant Public Defenders to various training programs.
 Many of these programs were tailored specifically for public defenders, and have helped our attorneys hone their trial and criminal practice skills.
 The ability to learn new techniques and enhance the skills they already have with like-minded individuals who encounter many of the same challenges every day, has proven to be of incredible value.
-Additionally, we have also started planning for a series of in-house CLE presentations.
-We are compiling topics and potential speakers and hope to put together a training program to take place in our office, potentially to be made available to other providers of indigent legal services in the area as well. - 2018 will bring some changes to the way indigent criminal defense is implemented and we are attempting to prepare for those.
-Plans to provide accommodations for Up the Age, state-wide caseload standards, and state-mandated counsel at arraignment are currently underway and will continue to be a priority for us as more information regarding requirements and funding becomes available.
+In 2018 additional assistant public defenders were sent to intensive training and skill courses, continuing progress previously initiated.
+Additionally, we are continuing a series of in-house CLE presentations.
+We are compiling topics and potential speakers and have put together training programs to take place in our office, potentially to be made available to other providers of indigent legal services in the area as well. - 2019 will bring some changes to the way indigent criminal defense is implemented and we are attempting to prepare for those.
+Plans to provide representation for Raise the Age, state-wide caseload standards, and state-mandated counsel at arraignment are currently underway and will continue to be a priority for us as more information regarding requirements and funding becomes available.